RodricBr/OffSec-MISC/README.md

 <br>

 # APIs
-- Apis for any kinds of target reconnaissance
+- Apis for any kinds of target reconnaissance.
+- Switch the URL with your target domain/ip.

 <br>